sebastian-mora/ruse_website/blogs/going-serverless/index.md

 I hate wasting work but in this instance, I delete a lot of code.
 Namely, ALL of the nodeJS backend and some of the client react code.
 It was a good experience to write it all from scratch but a pain in the ass to maintain.

-The API was replaced with two lambda functions and API gateway.
+The API was replaced with two lambda functions and an API gateway.
 More on this later.
 I was also able to remove large sections of the client such as the admin area, text editor, and all of Redux.

 What I am left with is a super simple API driven by lambda functions that parse content from s3 buckets and a simplified client.